 As the annual operating budget of the Commonwealth is adopted in accordance with the statutory basis of accounting, public and governmental discourse on the financial affairs of the Commonwealth has traditionally followed the statutory basis.
 Consequently, the financial information set forth in this document follows the statutory basis, except where otherwise noted.
 Since fiscal 1990, the Commonwealth has prepared separate audited financial reports on the statutory basis and on a GAAP basis.
 See "COMMONWEALTH BUDGET AND FINANCIAL MANAGEMENT CONTROLS - Fiscal Control, Accounting and Reporting Practices of Comptroller; Financial Reports."
-The SBFR for the year ended June 30, 2013 is attached hereto as Exhibit B. The CAFR for the year ended June 30, 2013, attention is called in particular to the portion of the CAFR under the heading "Management's Discussion and Analysis."
+The SBFR for the year ended June 30, 2013 is attached hereto as Exhibit B. The CAFR for the year ended June 30, 2013 is attached hereto as Exhibit C. Without limiting the generality of the references to the SBFR and the CAFR for the year ended June 30, 2013, attention is called in particular to the portion of the CAFR under the heading "Management's Discussion and Analysis."